MeeraSharma/EE-1/docs/index.md

 ## Crossvalidated Linear Regression

 Next, we build the models for heating and cooling loads using cross validation.
-In the above technique, we manually split the data into training and validation sets.
+In the above given technique, we manually split the data into training and validation sets.
 In k-fold cross validation, we divide the entire dataset into k-folds, using k-1 folds for training and the remaining data for validation.
 Using this technique iteratively over all folds allows us to build a more effective model.
 Let's see if this leads to a better model quality

 ![CV Image](https://raw.githubusercontent.com/MeeraSharma/Residential-Energy-Efficiency.github.io/master/docs/K-fold%20CV.PNG)